-It is important to emphasize that in the following, V(t) itself will be considered a hidden variable; we are assuming that the spike train data we are trying to model has been collected extracellularly, without any access to the subthreshold voltage V. This implies that the parameters of the usual LIF model can only be estimated up to an unlearnable mean and scale factor.
-Thus, by a standard change of variables, we have not lost any generality by setting the threshold potential, V{th} , and scale of the hidden noise process, σ , to 1 (corresponding to mapping the physical voltage $V \rightarrow 1 + (V - V{th})/\sigma$); the relative noise level (the effective scale of W_t) can be changed by scaling $V{leak}, V{reset}, \vec{k}$, and h together.
-Of course other changes of variable are possible (for example, letting σ change freely and fixing $V{reset} = 0$), but will not affect the analysis below.
+It is important to emphasize that in the following, V(t) itself will be considered a hidden variable; we are assuming that the spike train data we are trying to model have been collected extracellularly, without any access to the subthreshold voltage V. This implies that the parameters of the usual LIF model can only be estimated up to an unlearnable mean and scale factor.
+Thus, by a standard change of variables, we have not lost any generality by setting the threshold potential, V{th} , and scale of the hidden noise process, σ , to 1 (corresponding to mapping the physical voltage $V \rightarrow$ $1 + (V - V{th})/\sigma$); the relative noise level (the effective scale of W_t) can be changed by scaling V{leak} , V{reset} , \vec{k} , and h together.
+Of course, other changes of variable are possible (e.g., letting σ change freely and fixing $V{reset} = 0$), but will not affect the analysis here.

-The dynamical properties of this type of "spike response model" have been extensively studied (Gerstner and Kistler, 2002); for example, it is known that this class of models can effectively capture much of the behavior of apparently more biophysically realistic models (e.g. Hodgkin-Huxley).
-We illustrate some of these diverse firing properties in Figures 2 - 2; these figures also serve to illustrate several of the important differences between the L-NLIF and LNP models.
-In Fig. 2, note the fine structure of spike timing in the responses of the L-NLIF model, which is qualitatively similar to in vivo experimental observations (Berry and Meister, 1998; Reich et al., 1998; Keat et al., 2001).
-The LNP model fails to capture this fine temporal reproducibility.
-At the same time, the L-NLIF model is much more flexible and representationally powerful: by varying V{reset} or h, for example, we can match a wide variety of interspike interval distributions and firing rate
+The dynamical properties of this type of "spike response model" have been extensively studied (Gerstner & Kistler, 2002); for example, it is known that this class of models can effectively capture much of the behavior of apparently more biophysically realistic models (e.g., Hodgkin-Huxley).
+We illustrate some of these diverse firing properties in Figures 3 and 4.
+These figures also serve to illustrate several of the important differences between the L-NLIF and LNP models.
+In Figure 3, note the fine structure of spike timing in the responses of the L-NLIF model, which is qualitatively similar to in vivo experimental observations (Berry and Meister, 1998; Reich et al.,